 Some communities will allow a potential resident to stay for a day and night.
 This will enable them to experience the facility fully and speak to other residents.

 When visiting a CCRC, ask about the day-to-day care process and the qualifications of staff members.
 You want to make your parent will have everything they need.
+This can also be an opportunity to see and experience the facility yourself.
+You can inspect its cleanliness, security, and maintenance.
+This gives you an in-depth view of how suitable the facility is.

 Check Eligibility Requirements